cwrc/CWRC-WriterBase/README.md

 CWRC-Writer-Base
 ================

 The [Canadian Writing Research Collaboratory (CWRC)](http://www.cwrc.ca/projects/infrastructure-projects/technical-projects/cwrc-writer/) is developing an in-browser text markup editor (CWRC-Writer) for use by collaborative scholarly editing projects.
-This package is the base code that builds on the TinyMCE javascript editor, and is meant to be packaged together, using Browserify, with a few other packages that communicate with a server that provides document storage and entity (people, places) lookup.
+This package is the base code that builds on the TinyMCE javascript editor, and is meant to be packaged together (using Browserify) with two other packages that communicate with a server that provides document storage and entity (people, places) lookup.

 ## Table of Contents